Isabella Stewart Gardner Museum theft: Prelude

-The robbery occurred in the early hours of Sunday, March 18, 1990.
+The robbery occurred early on Sunday, March 18, 1990.
 The thieves were first witnessed around 12:30 a.m. by several St. Patrick's Day revelers leaving a party near the museum.
 The two men were disguised as police officers and parked in a hatchback on Palace Road, about a hundred feet from the side entrance.
 The witnesses believed them to be policemen.

-The museum guards on duty that night were Rick Abath, age 23, and Randy Hestand, age 25; Abath was a regular night watchman and it was Hestand's first time on the night shift.
-The security policy maintained that one guard patrolled the galleries with a flashlight and walkie-talkie, while the other sat at the security desk.
-Abath went on patrol first.
-During his patrol, fire alarms sounded off in different rooms in the museum, but he could not locate any fire or smoke.
-Abath returned to the security room where the fire alarm control panel indicated smoke in multiple rooms.
-He assumed some type of malfunction and shut down the panel.
-He went back on patrol and before he completed his rounds, made a quick stop at the side entrance of the museum, briefly opening the side door and shutting it again.
-He did not tell Hestand he was doing this or why.
-Abath completed his tour and returned to the security desk around 1:00 a.m., at which point Hestand began his rounds.
+The museum guards on duty that night were Rick Abath, age 23, and Randy Hestand, age 25.
+Abath was a regular night watchman, but March 18 was Hestand's first time on the night shift.
+The museum's security policy required that one guard would patrol the galleries with a flashlight and walkie-talkie while the other would sit at the security desk.
+When Abath took the first patrol, fire alarms sounded in several rooms, but he could not locate any fire or smoke.
+He returned to the security room where the fire alarm control panel indicated smoke in multiple rooms.
+He assumed that some type of malfunction had occurred and disabled the panel before returning to his patrol.
+Before completing his rounds, Abath stopped at the side entrance of the museum, briefly opening the side door and shutting it again without informing Hestand.
+Abath returned to the security desk around 1:00 a.m., and Hestand assumed patrol duties.